Jim Gordon (sportscaster): Career

 Gordon's career began in Syracuse, NY.
 In the mid-1950s he moved to his native New York City and over the next four decades worked at several major radio stations in various sports and news capacities, including WMGM and its successors, WHN, WINS, WABC, WNEW-AM and WOR.
 In addition to his broadcasting roles, he served as news director of WABC and WNEW.

 Early in his New York radio career, he hosted pre and post-game programs on WMGM broadcasts of Brooklyn Dodgers baseball games.
 He also called college sports and boxing matches.

 As a news reporter, he covered riots and blackouts in New York and anchored WINS' coverage of the Apollo 11 Moon landing mission on July 20, 1969.

 Gordon began calling New York sporting events when he was hired by Madison Square Garden in 1955 to be the radio voice of the Rangers and Knicks.
-He worked in those capacities on-and-off in both radio and television over the next three decades, occasionally alternating with other New York sportscasters like Marty Glickman, Les Keiter, Bob Wolff, Win Elliot, Tim Ryan, Don Criqui and Marv Albert.
+He worked in those capacities on-and-off in both radio and television over the next three decades, occasionally alternating with other New York sportscasters like Bill Chadwick, Marty Glickman, Les Keiter, Bob Wolff, Win Elliot, Tim Ryan, Don Criqui and Marv Albert.

 In between Knicks and Rangers assignments, he appeared on CBS Sports' NHL coverage as a commentator alongside Stu Nahan and lead play-by-play man Dan Kelly, and he also was the original television voice of the New York Islanders, calling games in the 1972–73 season.

 Returning to the Rangers in the mid-1970s, he called their cable and broadcast TV games until 1984, when he was replaced by Sam Rosen.
 During some of those hockey seasons, he also called games on the syndicated NHL Network.

 In 1977, Gordon was hired to replace Marv Albert as the radio voice of the New York Giants football team.
 For 18 seasons (ending in 1994) Gordon called games on both WNEW and WOR alongside Dick Lynch and (later) Karl Nelson.
 He was fired by WOR after the 1994 season and replaced by Bob Papa, effectively ending his broadcasting career.